You've been around the block. But who were you before the block?

 Type 2 children were the heart and soul of empathy and care in their circles.

 These kids were sentimental and treasured the little things like a hug from a friend.
 However, these kids grew up believing that they needed to be kind to receive kindness; they needed to love well to obtain a morsel of love back.
-Their hearts stayed big as they nurtured and supported those around them, often at the cost of their own needs.
+They were the first to ask if you were okay — and the last to say they weren’t.

 Think of the child who always shared their lunch, not just to be kind, but because they believed it was the only way to be loved and accepted.
 Their generosity was as much a search for affection as a genuine desire to help.